kejyang/Automation-Exercises-Website-Tests/README.md

 __Setting Up the End to End tests__

 1. Clone the repository
-2. Using a terminal go into the root of the cloned repository and run npm init -y
-3. Run npm install cypress --save-dev
-4. In the terminal run npm run cypress:open
+2. In the terminal run npx cypress open
-5. This window should pop up.
+3. This window should pop up.
 Click E2E Testing
  ![image](https://user-images.githubusercontent.com/38774593/224465326-0f03f77c-5a4a-425d-8f0a-46a9a8034ceb.png)
-6. Pick the preferred browser.
+4. Pick the preferred browser.
-7. Select any of the test suites under the cypress/e2e folder to run the test cases related to the feature.
+5. Select any of the test suites under the cypress/e2e folder to run the test cases related to the feature.
  ![image](https://user-images.githubusercontent.com/38774593/224465726-b948acf0-187c-4a18-9270-ab5b72c539fe.png)